kishorenc/road/README.md

 #Road

-A route helper for express that allows you to have map routes, controllers and views by following logical conventions.
+A route helper for express that allows you to map routes, controllers and views by following logical conventions.
 See example application for use cases.
-You need express, and ejs available to run the example.
+You need express and ejs available to run the example.

 ##Installation